-- The undulating sandy plain covered with sand dunes towards the western margins of the Aravalli Hills is the Indian Desert. - Cresent shaped dunes called barchans cover large parts of the Indian Desert. - Luni is the only large river in this region.
+- The undulating sandy plain covered with sand dunes towards the western margins of the Aravalli Hills is the Indian Desert. - Crescent shaped dunes called barchans cover large parts of the Indian Desert. - It has a very less rainfall around 150 mm. - Luni is the only large river in this region.